Robert III of Scotland: Guardianship — and its collapse

-The war with England was halted by a series of truces however, on 19 April 1388.
-English envoys sent to Scotland to again extend the ceasefire returned to Richard's court empty-handed — by 29 April Robert II was conducting a council in Edinburgh to authorise renewed conflict with England.
+The war with England was halted by a series of truces, finally on 19 April 1388.
+English envoys sent to Scotland to extend the ceasefire returned to Richard's court empty-handed — by 29 April, Robert II was conducting a council in Edinburgh to authorise renewed conflict with England.
 Although the Scots army defeated the English at the Battle of Otterburn in Northumberland in August 1388, its leader, the Earl of Douglas, was killed.
-Douglas died childless, triggering a series of claims on his estate — Carrick backed his brother-in-law Malcolm Drummond, the husband of Douglas's sister, while Carrick's brother, Robert Earl of Fife, took the side of Sir Archibald Douglas, Lord of Galloway, who held an entail on his kinsman's estates, and who ultimately succeeded to the earldom.
+Douglas died childless, triggering a series of claims on his estate — Carrick backed his brother-in-law Malcolm Drummond, the husband of Douglas's sister, while his brother, Robert Earl of Fife, took the side of Sir Archibald Douglas, Lord of Galloway, who held an entail on his kinsman's estates, and who ultimately succeeded to the earldom.
 Fife, with his new powerful Douglas ally, together with those loyal to the king, ensured at the December 1388 council meeting that the guardianship of Scotland would pass from Carrick (who had recently been badly injured from a horse-kick) to Fife.

-There was general approval of Fife's intention to properly resolve the situation of lawlessness in the north and in particular the activities of Buchan his younger brother.
+There was general approval of Fife's intention to properly resolve the situation of lawlessness in the north and, in particular, the activities of Buchan, his younger brother.
 Buchan was stripped of his position of justiciar, which would soon be given to Fife's son, Murdoch Stewart.
 In January 1390 Robert II was in the north-east perhaps to strengthen the now changed political outlook in that region.
 He returned to Dundonald Castle in Ayrshire in March where he died on 19 April and was buried at Scone on 25 April.